Design-conscious co-working spaces around the world

 The material palette includes Crittall style glazed partitions, bespoke fabric curtains, and solid timber flooring.
 'We think about offices like internal landscapes, says Stuart Piercy, explaining the architects' aim to create bespoke areas for distinct tasks within a coherent whole.
 Founded by hospitality-entrepreneur Enrico Sanna and The Big Chill festival co-founder Katrina Larkin, Fora is a company to watch.
-Photography: Jack Hobhouse

-The Frames, London
+The Frames, London, UK

 Squire & Partners

+Following up on their hugely succesful Department Store in Brixton, Squire & Partners have just unveiled their latest co-working offering in Shoreditch.
+This creative workspace focuses on small and creative businesses in the area and spans five storeys and some 7,500 sq m.
 Alongside elegant, flexible desk areas, the building also includes shared meeting rooms, break-out areas, tea points, cycle storage, shower facilities and a café.
 Clad in brick, metal and glass, the design takes its cue from the wider South Shoreditch Conservation Area's warehouse typology and aesthetic.
 Adding highly crafted details was key to the overall design quality, so for example there are bespoke twisted dark grey perforated aluminium fins at the top two floors of the building, polished concrete floors inside, as well as exposed soffits, corten-clad lift cores and a striking folded steel staircase.
 The complex also features a two storey bespoke artwork by renowned street artist Mr Jago.
 Writer: Ellie Stathaki.
-Photography: Jim Stephenson

-The Wing, San Francisco
+The Wing, San Francisco, USA

 Alda Ly and Chiara de Rege

 Architect Alda Ly and interior designer Chiara de Rege have created an upbeat and beautifully detailed space for The Wing’s first West Coast space in San Francisco.
 Women-focused and community-orientated, The Wing now tallies five spaces in total in the US (opens in new tab).
 Located in the Financial District, set across the second floor of a late 19th-century French Beaux Arts-style building, The Wing has decorative interiors that complement the historic detailing of the original architecture, including a marble-topped pale oak reception desk and Sabine Marcelis’ resin Candy Cube coffee tables.
 New to the San Francisco edition is The Wing Cafe, that partners with local artisans and small businesses from cheesemakers to craft breweries with the aim to empower women in the Bay Area.

 Thoughtful details champion women across the space.
 As well as a whole host of female designers – the rugs are sourced from Brooklyn-based, woman-owned Cold Picnic and Pieces – there are meeting rooms named after notable women, one in honour of Dr. Christine Blasey Ford, an all-women art gallery and a library curated by The Strand Bookstore.
 Members can read books on feminist theory and contemporary women’s literature, as well as titles exploring San Francisco and a juicy coffee table collection for perusal from Rizzoli.

 Making working life run all the more efficiently, there’s a mothers’ room wrapped with wallpaper from Maison C – owned by de Rege and partner Costanza Theodoli-Braschi – for ‘pumping in peace’, and a beauty room fully stocked with CHANEL products.
 In the main workspace, furnishings are from Italian designer Cristina Celestino, and LA -based Voila!, while sofas are covered in Raf Simons for Kvadrat fabric and the sconces are Atelier de Troupe.

 Read more about The Wing's female-focused concept here (opens in new tab)

-The Nest, Warsaw
+The Nest, Warsaw, Poland

 Blurring the line between work and play was the aim of the game for Warsaw-based studio Beza Projekt when they designed the interiors for The Nest.
 Through colour, materials and texture, the design embraces the flexibility of working in the creative industries, where a latte can turn into a business idea, or a cocktail into a pitch.
 Inspired by the atmosphere of a club, Beza Projekt created different functions for each of the six-floors of The Nest – varying from an event space, to a child-friendly zone, casual coffee bar and conference room.
 Two systems of bespoke furniture were designed to create two distinct styles of working for users; a group of tables and sofas combine to create soft islands with space for standing plants, while a set of desks, cabinets and bookcases refine space for solo focus.